-- The main reasons for opposing the proposal are general concerns for the environment but these concerns appear to be more related to the transport of bitumen to the refinery and climate change issues, rather than to the refinery or marine terminal itself. - In summary, if environmental concerns can be addressed related to the transport of bitumen, there is strong support for the proposed refinery from all regions of the province.
-Even before hearing about the FT refinery design which will dramatically reduce greenhouse gases, two out of three support the concept.15
+- The main reasons for supporting the proposal include economic benefits for BC, and the creation of jobs within the province. - The main reasons for opposing the proposal are general concerns for the environment but these concerns appear to be more related to the transport of bitumen to the refinery and climate change issues, rather than to the refinery or marine terminal itself. - In summary, if environmental concerns can be addressed related to the transport of bitumen, there is strong support for the proposed refinery from all regions of the province.
+Even before hearing about the FT refinery design which will dramatically reduce greenhouse gases, two out of three support the concept.